wp-plugins/advertising-manager/readme.txt

 == Upgrade Notice ==

-= 3.4.29 =
+= 3.5.1 =
-* Tested for Wordpress 4.0
-* Reformatted code to prepare for Analytics - coming soon!
-* Fixed bug with previewing ad
+* Only update 10 posts at a time when upgrading shortcodes

 == Change Log ==

+= 3.5.1 =
+* Only update 10 posts at a time when upgrading shortcodes

+= 3.5 =
+* Fixed shortcodes issue introduces with WP 4.0.1
+* Fixed messages that printed in debugging mode
+* Initial analytics screen

 = 3.4.29 =
 * Tested for Wordpress 4.0